cloudcodger/showcase/docs/Grafana_Microservices_Stack.md

 The Grafana setup contains a group of different services that all work together in order to provide a Grafana web site.
 There are two basic methods for the deployment of the Grafana Stack.

+This conflicts with [Kubernetes k0s](Kubernetes_k0s.md) as they both use the same names and IPs for the Kubernetes cluster.

 1. A Monolithic approach
 2. A Micro-services approach

 This showcase covers the Micro-services approach.

+As of this update, the [MinIO](#minio) showcase is no longer working.
+The software has changed owndership and can no longer be installed as described here or in the [MinIO](MinIO.md) showcase.
+Until another configuration for S3 style backend support is figured out, this showcase only demonstrates the additional tasks that the [`k0s_grafana_vms.yml`](#install-kubernetes) playbook includes.

 ## Prerequisites